jsingh811/pyYouTubeAnalysis/README.md

 # pyYouTubeAnalysis
-Interaction with the YouTube API to pull data and run analysis using statistics and NLP.
-This analysis pulls location names by running Named-entity Recognition (NER) on a list of strings.
+Interaction with the YouTube API to pull data and run analysis using statistics and Natural Language Processing (NLP).
+Contains NLP implementations of text cleaning specific to social media data noise, key-phrase extraction using NLTK and Named-entity Recognition (NER) on a list of strings.

 # Setup
 Clone the project and get it setup